pypy/pypy/pypy/doc/windows.rst

-You probably want to set the CPATH, LIBRARY_PATH, and PATH environment variables to the header files, lib or dlls, and dlls respectively of the locally installed packages if they are not in the mingw directory heirarchy.
+You probably want to set the CPATH, LIBRARY_PATH, and PATH environment variables to the header files, lib or dlls, and dlls respectively of the locally installed packages if they are not in the mingw directory hierarchy.

 libffi for the mingw compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable the _rawffi (and ctypes) module, you need to compile a mingw
 version of libffi.
-Here is one way to do this, wich should allow you to try
+Here is one way to do this, which should allow you to try
 to build for win64 or win32:

 #.
 Download and unzip a `mingw32 build`_ or `mingw64 build`_, say into c:\mingw